A house in multiple occupancy (HMO) is where:

 To safeguard the health, safety and well-being of residents within West Suffolk who live in houses in multiple occupation we ensure the application and maintenance of standards in these properties.

-The law relating to shared houses or houses in multiple occupation is changing.
-By 1 October 2018, landlords of most Houses in Multiple Occupation (HMOs) that house five or more people and not a single household will need to have applied for an HMO licence.
+The law relating to shared houses or houses in multiple occupation has changed.
+From 1 October 2018, landlords of most houses in multiple occupation (HMO's) that house five or more people and not a single household will need to have applied for an HMO licence.
+We are now accepting licence applications for any properties that meets the new requirement.

 A landlord who fails to apply for a licence by that date will be committing a criminal offence.